Flora-jia-jfr/furongjia.github.io/_pages/cv.md

 <h3 style='margin:10px 0px'> Projects & Contributions:</h3>
 1. Prompt-based Large Language Model for Multimodal Time-series Forecasting
-- Established a pipeline for proposing multimodal time series dataset to improve time series forecasting lending the ability of Large Language Models (LLM), submitted a paper to EAAI-24 as the first author.
+- Established a pipeline for proposing multimodal time series dataset to improve time series forecasting lending the ability of Large Language Models (LLM), leading to a first-authored paper accpeted to EAAI-24.
 - Pre-processed, analyzed, and established a new multimodal time series dataset on the news using GDELT database and incorporated textual information from related news articles through LLM models.
 - Compared state-of-the-art (SOTA) time series forecasting models, and proposed our model (GPT4MTS) by treating textual information as prompt to improve performance.

 2. Large Language Models (LLMs) for Time Series
 - Collaborating with Ph.D. students to assess the potential of utilizing Large Language Models (LLMs) for time series tasks through prompting and decomposition, aiming for building foundation model lending LLM.
 - Introduced and employed selection-based prompts to enhance distribution adaption in non-stationary time series.
-- Actively engaged in the complete research cycle: from initial architecture design and implementation to experimentation, visualization, in-depth analysis, and paper drafting
+- Actively engaged in the complete research cycle: from initial architecture design and implementation to experimentation, visualization, in-depth analysis, and paper drafting.
 <!-- , submitted to ICLR-2024 as the second author. -->

 3. Causal Benchmark in Treatment Effect Estimation